Remembrance Day falls on 11th November each year.

 What is not widely known is the role played, after war was declared in 1914, by many members of the rifle clubs across Australia at the time.
 Australian rifle shooters willingly and in large numbers answered the ‘call to arms’ eagerly volunteering to do their duty and were thereby actively involved in ‘defining our great nation’.
 In the early 1900s many Australian country towns had rifle clubs and these clubs were an integral part of the social fabric of these small communities.
 The consequences of the Great War were enormous and many of our small towns were inflicted with the persistent pain of losing much loved members of their communities.

-Remembrance Day enables all of us to reflect upon the dedication, commitment and sacrifices of our past and present Defence Force members.
-This includes the 28,000 rifle club members who enlisted and fought during the Great War, some of who lie buried in far off lands, and the many other rifle club members, such as Rawdon Middleton VC, who enlisted and fought in World War 2.
+Remembrance Day enables all of us to reflect upon the dedication, commitment and sacrifices of our past and present Defence Force members which includes the 28,000 rifle club members who enlisted and fought during the Great War, some of who lie buried in far off lands.

-On Saturday 11th November 2023, we pause to remember at home, at work, at club rifle ranges and at local services conducted at our Nation’s Memorials.
+On Friday 11th November 2022, we paused to remember at home, at work and at local services conducted at our Nation’s Memorials.

 Lest We Forget